chnuessli/nuessli.email/README.md

 You will find an explanation for users, what .email is and that it's not phising.

 Also remember to setup your domain with DKIM/DMARC and SPF to work it properly and security.

+It's just one HTML file, you can upload it to any webserver.